godotengine/godot-docs/tutorials/3d/high_dynamic_range.rst

 setup and the game runs.

 So at what point does all this HDR business come into play?
-The idea is that instead of dealing with colors that go from black to white (0 to 1), we use colors whiter than white (for example, 0 to 8 times white).
+The idea is that instead of doing a simple 1:1 mapping of scene intensities that range from some incredibly low value to some incredibly large value to a display, a more complex transform happens.
+In any given game scene, ideas around what is “white” or “black” do not exist.
+It’s up to a virtual camera to determine what code values are mapped where!

-To be more practical, imagine that in a regular scene, the intensity of a light (generally 1.0) is set to 5.0.
-The whole scene will turn very bright (towards white) and look horrible.
+To be more practical, imagine that in a regular scene, the intensity of a light is set to 5.0.
+The whole scene will turn very bright and look horrible if a simple or inappropriate camera rendering transform is used.

-After this, the luminance of the scene is computed by averaging the luminance of every pixel of it, and this value is used to bring the scene back to normal ranges.
-This last operation is called tone-mapping.
-Finally, we are at a similar place from where we
-started:
+In a game engine or other physically plausible rendering engine, the scene values, also known more appropriately as *scene referred* values, require mapping of their intensities to the display.
+This last operation is sometimes oversimplified and called tone-mapping, which doesn’t do justice to the full degree of manipulations a camera rendering transform might apply to scene referred values.

 .. image:: img/hdr_tonemap.png

-Except the scene is more contrasted because there is a higher light range at play.
-What is this all useful for?
-The idea is that the scene luminance will change while you move through the world, allowing situations like this to happen:
+In a game, a character may move through varying intensities of illumination.

 .. image:: img/hdr_cave.png